oddbird/css-sandbox/src/rwd/query/explainer.md

 - [Chromium](https://crbug.com/1145970) --
-  in Chrome Canary, go to `chrome://flags` & "Enable CSS Container Queries" [this is a draft prototype and my not match the final design]
+  in Chrome Canary, go to `chrome://flags` & "Enable CSS Container Queries" (This is a draft prototype and my not match the final design.
+  I use syntax in this document that is not yet supported in the prototype.)

 Demos & Articles: